Empires of the Indus: Background

 Alice Albinia studied at Cambridge University during the late 1990s, before leaving University to travel.
 From France, she ended up doing volunteer humanitarian work and travelling through Nepal and India.
 After several years working in Delhi, she recommenced study at the SOAS University of London.
 Having concluded study in 2003, Albinia began her journey along the Indus in 2003.
 From 2004 to 2007, Albinia made several trips to Pakistan, India, Tibet and Afghanistan, beginning the writing process in 2007.

 Albinia’s Distinction in South Asian history from SOAS was, according to her, the initial phase of her full-time study into the history of the Indus river.
-Having spent two years working in Delhi, and observing national debates over culture and history, such as the rewriting of educational textbooks, Albinia came to the realisation that the Indian subcontinent was had a deeper and more complex history than she had previously understood.
+Having spent two years working in Delhi, and observing national debates over culture and history, such as the rewriting of educational textbooks, Albinia came to the realisation that the Indian subcontinent had a deeper and more complex history than she had previously understood.
+Albinia is a cousin of the historian William Dalrymple who has divided his time between Delhi and United Kingdom for many years.